 Field trips extending beyond the regularly scheduled class period should be planned so that student absences from classes are held to a minimum and should be scheduled far enough in advance so that students with part-time employment have the opportunity to make necessary arrangements.
-All field trips and excursions require prior approval of the Dean and the VCAA.
-A Student Activity form must be obtained from and submitted to the VCSA and approved by the VCAA prior to the event.
+All field trips and excursions require prior approval of the Dean and the VCAA at least two weeks prior to the activity and/or event.
+A Student Activity Request form must be obtained from and submitted to the Director for Student Support and Engagement and approved by the VCAA prior to the event.